Unleash/unleash/website/docs/reference/command-menu.md

 ### Keyboard Shortcuts

-To facilitate a mouseless workflow, the Command Menu can be accessed using the `Ctrl + K` keyboard shortcut.
-This ensures that you can bring up the Command Menu instantly, without interrupting your flow.
+To facilitate a mouseless workflow, the Command Menu can be accessed using a keyboard shortcut:

+- **Windows/Linux**: `Ctrl + K`
+- **macOS**: `Cmd + K`

+This allows you to bring up the Command Menu instantly, ensuring that you can maintain your flow without interruption.

 ### Search Functionality